rcl-ssl/docs/authorization/authorization.md

 ---
 title: Authorization
+description: Learn how to obtain authorization to access Azure resources for use in the RCL applications
 has_children: true
 nav_order: 3
 ---

 # Authorization

-In this section, you will learn how to obtain authorization to access resources for the applications.
+In this section, you will learn how to obtain authorization to access Azure resources for use in the RCL applications.